 360EG Program Director

-Ashley has more than 10 years of experience in environmental management and policy.
-Most recently, she worked for the Respiratory Health Association of Metropolitan Chicago (RHAMC), where she managed the Illinois Campaign to Clean Up Diesel Pollution, a coalition of more than 100 public health, business, labor, and environmental organizations committed to reducing diesel pollution in the state.
-Previous to her employment at RHAMC, she worked for a national leading environmental organization in Washington DC where she worked to advance clean air, renewable, and energy policy.
+Ashley has more than 15 years of experience in environmental management and policy.
+Her experience includes supervising and overseeing energy efficiency programming, developing and implementing media strategies, and performing presentations to a wide range of audiences.
+Previous to her employment at 360EG, Ashley worked for several leading local and national environmental organizations where she worked to advance clean air, renewable, and energy policy and has successfully pitched and been featured in over 75 media stories including the Chicago Tribune, Chicago Sun-Times, and ABC/CBS/NBC Chicago TV news.
 Ashley received a B.S. in Environmental Science from DePaul University in Chicago and M.A. in Environmental and Natural Resource Policy from George Washington University in Washington DC.

-Simon Nowak completed his Bachelor of Science in Mechanical Engineering at the University of Illinois at Chicago.
-Over eight years in the sustainability industry, Simon has provided clients with a variety of services including commissioning, retro-commissioning, energy audits, and LEED consulting.
+Simon Nowak is Professional Engineer and has over 10 years of experience in the Mechanical and Energy Engineering Field.
+Simon has provided clients with a variety of services including commissioning, retro-commissioning, energy audits, and LEED consulting.
 Simon has participated and led projects in a diverse set of sectors including residential, commercial, industrial, institutional, and government.
 As a contractor for Com Ed, Simon provided consulting services for the City of Chicago energy reduction program, recommending strategies that could result in an energy savings of over five million kWh.
+Simon completed his Bachelor of Science in Mechanical Engineering at the University of Illinois at Chicago.

 At 360 Energy Group, Simon provides technical assistance to clients and manages technical aspects of SEDAC design assistance and retro-commissioning projects.

+Zydre has over ten years of experience in the office management, HR, accounting, and finance fields.
 Zydre is the Accountant/Office Manager at 360 Energy Group and has two undergraduate degrees.
 One is Civil Engineering from Kaunas Technology University in Lithuania and other one in Business Management from Northeastern Illinois University in Chicago.
-Zydre has over eight years of experience in the office management, HR, accounting, and finance fields.